 New babies and new bodies

 I am a newborn photographer and I see moms just days after they have a baby.
 For many moms this is their first child and they are completely unprepared for how a pregnancy and childbirth will change their body.
 I remember seeing myself after my first child was born, I had gained around 50 pounds my arms, ankles and feet were SO swollen and full of water and IV fluids.
 I didn’t recognize that person.
 I was also in a lot of pain and discomfort as moms are after they have just endured labour.
 Basically I felt like crap and I felt that I looked like crap.
 I was also unprepared for how long it would take to “get my body back” and the truth is, you don’t get your old body back.
-Having child changes your body forever.
+Having children changes your body forever.
 But eventually you get to a point where you accept your new body.
 Maybe it’s a week, 6 months, 1 year, 10 years or maybe 40 years.
 I hope for all the women out there that it’s a short journey to accepting your new body.
 But I see many women during this new stage.
 They are wearing a body they don’t see as their own and for many of them they despise the person they see in the mirror.
 The absolute last thing these new moms want is to get in front of the camera.

 Get in the picture